The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa Rica Expeditions.

 Whatever version of Costa Rica you’re looking for—a thrilling whitewater rafting trip, romance and serenity on the beach, a foodie circuit visiting farms and chefs, or a wildlife-focused expedition—Natalie has most likely experienced it.
 She regularly travels the length and breadth of her adopted country, sometimes for business, other times on the back of her husband’s motorcycle or with their brood of kids, from teens to adults.
 Though born in the U.S., Natalie arrived in Costa Rica with her parents as a child; apart from completing high school in Colorado, she hasn’t left since.
 This background leaves Natalie perfectly situated to connect American travelers with the best Costa Rican places and fixers, and it’s what convinced the late eco-tourism pioneer Michael Kaye to hire Natalie soon after he met her 32 years ago.
 When Natalie arranges itineraries, no detail is overlooked (she usually knows exactly which room to book for you at your hotel), and sustainability and safety are always key (she refuses to book most ziplines in the country because they aren’t up to U.S. standards).
-She has a nifty online wish list that we recommend you fill out—it narrows in on your interests and reasons for choosing Costa Rica.
-But don’t forget to also fill out Wendy’s trip-request form, so that Wendy can monitor your trip and make sure it’s extraordinary.

 Where to Stay and Eat